ShohbatPranto/ShohbatPranto/README.md

 ### Hi there 👋
+- I am Shohbat
-- I am Pranto 😀
+- You can call me Pranto 😀
 - 🔭 I’m currently Majoring in Computer Science at Brac University
 - 📫 How to reach me: shohbatahsanpranto@gmail.com